 But if you are in a hurry, Gershion has the best quality Polygel on the market.
 That will last you for a long time without popping off.

 They are a bit more expensive but they are worth paying a few extra dollars.
 You can click here to see the current price for a Gershion combo set on Amazon.

-My final tip to make your Polygel Nails last longer is to avoid exposing your nails to harsh conditions such as; heat from cooking, strong detergents from cleaning, and pesticides from gardening.
+My next tip to make your Polygel Nails last longer is to avoid exposing your nails to harsh conditions such as; heat from cooking, strong detergents from cleaning, and pesticides from gardening.

-So I recommend wearing gloves when cleaning, cooking, or gardening to protect your Polygel nails
+So I recommend wearing strong rubber gloves when cleaning, cooking, or gardening to protect your Polygel nails

 6- Ensure that your Polygel Nails are Cured Completely

 Polygel that isn’t cured properly will be very weak, it will have a hard outer layer and a soft inside.
 This means that your Polygel will be very prone to breaking.

 Now to ensure that your Polygel is cured completely you need to:

 - Follow the instructions of the specific brand of Polygel that you are using.
 This means that if the instruction says cure for 60 seconds ensure that you cure it for 60 seconds.

 - Cure underneath the Polygel – I recommend turning your hands over and curing under your Polygel Nail Extensions.
 This helps to ensure that your Polygel is completely cured.